-The Indiana Historical Society is creating a new traveling exhibit about the suffrage movement in Indiana.
+The Indiana Historical Society has created a new traveling exhibit about the suffrage movement in Indiana.
 The exhibit will be free to history organizations and \$100 for libraries, community centers and other places.
-Bookings for the new exhibit will open in Fall 2019.
+See Appendix E for more information.

 Host a voter registration drive and/or other non-partisan voter education events.